Honorable Steve Kim

 United States Courthouse, 312 N. Spring St., Los Angeles, CA, 90012, Courtroom 23, 3rd Floor

 - Civil Motions: Unless otherwise directed by the Court, civil motions shall be heard on Mondays at 1:00 p.m.
-The Monday Civil Motion Calendar will be in effect between April 3, 2017 and May 6, 2017.
 It is not necessary to clear a civil motion hearing date with the Courtroom Deputy Clerk (CRD) prior to filing a motion; however, counsel shall check the Closed Motion Dates link above before filing a motion.
 The Court may continue a motion sua sponte or take a motion under submission without oral argument.

 - Criminal Motions: In criminal cases, the parties shall contact the CRD to schedule hearings on motions.

 If any party is in federal or state custody and is proceeding pro se, the pro se moving party shall file the motion without requesting a hearing date, and the Court will determine whether a hearing is necessary.

 - Discovery Matters: Discovery motions are to be set before the Magistrate Judge unless ordered otherwise by the District Judge to whom the case is assigned.
 All proposed protective orders and other filings pertaining to discovery shall include in the caption: “[Discovery Document: Referred to Magistrate Judge Steve Kim].”
 Absent an emergency, ex parte applications are not an allowed method of bringing a discovery dispute to the attention of the Court.
 The Court may take a discovery motion under submission without oral argument.
 Prior to the filing of any discovery motion, counsel for the parties must meet-and-confer in person if both counsel are located within the same county of the Central District.
 See L.R.
 37-1.
 Failure to comply with this rule may result in summary dismissal of the discovery motion.